sa-concept-refactoring/doc/chapters/inlineConceptRequirement.typ

 )

 #pagebreak()
 === AST Analysis

 To get to know the structure of the code which needs to be refactored, the AST tree gives a good overview.

-In @first_refactoring_ast the AST tree of a simple template method is shown with the corresponding source code to the right of it.
+In @first_refactoring_ast the AST tree of a simple template method is shown with the corresponding source code.

+TODO: Write actual analysis

 #figure(
   grid(